-- Academic Guidance Guidance which assists students and their parents to acquire knowledge of the curricula choices available to students, to plan a program of studies, to arrange and interpret academic testing and to seek post-secondary academic opportunities. - ➤ Career Guidance Guidance which helps students to acquire information and plan action about work, jobs, apprenticeships and post-secondary educational and career opportunities. - ➤ Personal/Social Counseling Counseling which assists a student to develop an understanding of himself/herself, the rights and needs of others, how to resolve conflict and to define individual goals, reflecting their interest, abilities and aptitudes.
+- Academic development Guidance which assists students and their parents to acquire knowledge of the curricula choices available to students, to plan a program of studies, to arrange and interpret academic testing and to seek post-secondary academic opportunities. - Career development Guidance which helps students to acquire information and plan action about work, jobs, apprenticeships and post-secondary educational and career opportunities. - Social/Emotional development Counseling which assists a student to develop an understanding of himself/herself, the rights and needs of others, how to resolve conflict and to define individual goals, reflecting their interest, abilities and aptitudes.
 Such counseling may be provided either (i) in groups in which generic issues of social development are addressed or (ii) through structured individual or small group multi-session counseling which focuses on the specific concerns of the participant(s).